In Exercises 29 and 30, assume that different groups of couples u... | Channels for Pearson+

 1

-Step 1: Define the problem in terms of a binomial distribution.
-The number of trials (n) is 36 (the number of couples), the probability of success (p) is 0.5 (probability of having a girl), and the number of successes (x) is 26 (number of girls).
+Step 1: Recognize that this is a binomial probability distribution problem.
+The number of trials (n) is 36 (since there are 36 couples), and the probability of success (p) is 0.5 (since the probability of having a girl is 0.5).

-Step 2: Calculate the mean (μ) and standard deviation (σ) of the binomial distribution using the formulas: μ = n * p and σ = √(n * p * (1 - p)).

-Step 3: Determine the threshold for a 'significantly high' result.
-A result is considered significantly high if it is greater than μ + 2σ.
-Compute this threshold using the values of μ and σ from Step 2.

 Verified video answer for a similar problem: